Hakodate Dock Red Brick Warehouses

 The Hakodate Dock Red Brick Warehouses (函館どつくレンガ倉庫, Hakodate Dotsuku Renga Sōko) are a group of historic red brick warehouses located in Benten-chō, Hakodate, Hokkaido, Japan.
-Originally named the Yanagida Warehouses (柳田倉庫, Yanagida Sōko), and later to become the Benten Warehouses (弁天倉庫, Benten Sōko), they were ultimatley acquired by Hakodate Dock as part of the company's wartime expansion, at which point they received their current name "Hakodate Dock Red Brick Warehouses".
+Originally named the Yanagida Warehouses (柳田倉庫, Yanagida Sōko), and later to become the Benten Warehouses (弁天倉庫, Benten Sōko), they were ultimately acquired by Hakodate Dock as part of the company's wartime expansion, at which point they received their current name "Hakodate Dock Red Brick Warehouses".
 The warehouses were constructed in 1901 during the Meiji period, eight years before Hakodate's famous Kanemori Red Brick Warehouses.
 They are among the oldest surviving red brick warehouse buildings in the city.
 Measuring over 100 meters in length, they are also the largest red brick warehouses in Hakodate.

 In August 2025, news outlets reported on Hakodate Dock's plans to demolish approximately half of the warehouses in October 2025 to construct a dormitory for ship repair crews.